imzoc/MCSR-AI/README.md

 ## Rationale

-Minecraft speedrunning requires a diverse skill set.
-It combines fast reflexes, efficient and effective decision-making in short- and long-term environments, and deep knowledge of the environment.
+Minecraft speedrunning requires a diverse skill set in humans.
+It combines fast reflexes, efficient and effective decision-making in short- and long-term environments, and deep knowledge of the game.
 These attributes make Minecraft speedrunning an ideal environment to test AI's capabilities.
-The infinite complexity of Minecraft's game mechanics paired with speedrunning's incentives makes deep-learning approaches ideal in the future.
+The complexity of Minecraft's game mechanics paired with speedrunning's time imperatives makes deep-learning approaches ideal in the future.

 ### Constraints